Nick-Mazuk/balanced-text/README.md

 ### Lazy Balance

-If you have many elements on your page that need balanced text, consider enabling lazy balance.
+If you have many elements on your page that need balanced text, consider enabling lazy balancing.

 When set to true, `balanceText` will only affect visible elements.
 Using `IntersectionObserver`, text will be automatically balanced when it enters the viewport.
 Because `balanceText` is fast, it should not introduce scroll jank.